PajaStef/JoPanel/README.md

 sudo chgrp -R webadmins /var/www/html - Changing that the group has the ownership of the /var/www/html folder

-sudo chgrp -R webadmins /etc/apache2/sites-available - Changing that the group has ownership of the /etc/apache2/sites-available

-sudo chmod -R 775 /var/www/html
+sudo chown -R root:webadmins /var/www/html/ - Changing that the group has ownership of the /etc/apache2/sites-available sudo chmod 2775 /var/www/html

-sudo chmod -R 775 /etc/apache2/sites-available
+sudo chmod -R 2775 /etc/apache2/sites-available

 setting correct permissions.